 Guidance for suppliers.

-The alternative fuels electricity and hydrogen are regulated to ensure that the way they are supplied to vehicles or ships is consistent across the EU, supporting their usage.
-This also reduces dependence on oil and the environmental impact of transport, while contributing to a low carbon economy.
+The alternative fuels electricity and hydrogen are being regulated to ensure the way they are supplied to vehicles or ships is consistent across the EU.
+This will reduce dependence on oil and the environmental impact of transport, while contributing to a low carbon economy.

-The Alternative Fuels Infrastructure Regulations 2017 are the underpinning legislation.
+The Alternative Fuels Infrastructure Regulations 2017 is the underpinning legislation.